Midnights: Commercial performance

 Midnights debuted at number one on the album charts in at least 14 countries, including Belgium, Canada, Finland, France, Germany, Italy, Ireland, the Netherlands, New Zealand, Norway, and Sweden.
 It was Swift's first number-one album in France and Germany and made her the best-selling foreign artist in China of 2022 after selling nearly 250,000 copies within one day.
 On the Australian charts, Midnights was Swift's 10th consecutive number-one album, and its tracks made her the first artist to have nine songs on the top 10 of the singles chart the same week.
 In the United Kingdom, Midnights sold over 140,000 units in its first three days to become the fastest-selling album of 2022.
 It debuted atop the UK Albums Chart with 204,000 units, helping Swift achieve the shortest duration (10 years) for a female act to accumulate nine UK number-one albums.
 Midnights spent five weeks atop the UK Albums Chart.
 It sold 80,000 vinyl copies in 2022, the highest annual figure for an album in the 21st century, propelling total UK vinyl sales past CD sales for the first time since 1987.

 According to Universal Music Group, the album crossed three million album-equivalent units in its first week and six million in two months.
-Bloomberg News reported that the album generated $230 million in sales for Universal in 2022, accounting for 3% of their annual revenue—the highest from any artist.
+Bloomberg News reported that the album helped generate $230 million in sales for Universal in 2022, accounting for 3% of their annual revenue—the highest from any artist.
 The International Federation of the Phonographic Industry (IFPI) recognized Midnights as the second-most-consumed album of 2022; it ranked third in pure sales (first in vinyl sales) and fifth in streams; they named Swift the Global Recording Artist of 2022, which made her the first act to win the accolade three times (after 2014 and 2019).
 In the IFPI's 2023 report, Midnights was the year's fourth-most-consumed album (third in both streams and vinyl sales).
-The album has been certified platinum or higher in many countries, including triple-platinum in Poland, the United Kingdom and Australia; five-times-platinum in New Zealand; and eight-times platinum in Canada.
+As of April 2026, Midnights is the 18th most-streamed album of all time on Spotify.
+The album has been certified platinum or higher in many countries, including double platinum in Austria, Italy, and Spain; triple platinum in Australia, Denmark, Poland, and the United Kingdom; six-times platinum in New Zealand; and eight-times platinum in Canada.